top of page

 That night, I slept in my 2001 Toyota Corrola and cried a waterfall of tears, trying to figure out where I would go and what the next step would be.

-I didn’t have a job for nine months—thank God for financial student aid.
+I didn’t have a job for nine months—thank God for student financial aid.
 Eventually, I settled: I got a job, made friends, and participated in campus activities, but it took a year.

 I graduated.
 I found someone.
 I fell in love.
 It was the best thing that happened.
 But in hindsight, I was in an abusive relationship I didn’t know I was in.